OpenShot/openshot-qt/doc/introduction.rst

 .. _in-sysreqs_ref:
 System Requirements
 -------------------
 Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast internal storage.
+There are multiple specifications you’ll want to check when reviewing computers for video editing.
+This includes the memory, processor, a graphics card, and storage.

+Most over the counter computers max out at 32GB RAM, so it’s always best to have as much memory as possible.
+You’ll also want a powerful processor.
+The best on the market are the Intel Core series (i7 or higher) and the AMD Ryzen series, but you can manage using any processor with a speed of 2.5 gigahertz (GHz) or higher.
+Finally, you’ll want to make sure you have plenty of storage available to hold the software and video footage with which you’ll be working.
+Your best bet is to use a computer that has more than 1.0 TB of storage but, failing that, anything with at least 500 GB is suitable.

-When editing video, you want a computer system that meets the minimum system requirements of OpenShot:
+When editing video with OpenShot, you want a computer system that meets the **minimum** system requirements:

-* 4GB of Random Access Memory (RAM)
+* 4 GB of Random Access Memory (RAM)
 * 64-bit Multi-core processor (AMD64 or x64)
-* 500 MB of internal storage space for installation
+* 500 MB of free storage space for installation
+* 500 GB of internal storage space for processing
 * Internal or discrete Graphics Processing Unit (GPU)
 * 64-bit Operating System (Linux, macOS, Windows 64-bit)
 * Moniotor or laptop display capable of 1280x720 (720P) resolution